boilthesea/forllm/assets/multimodal.md

     *   Implement areas on the main recent activity page to show new types of content, such as recent pictures, videos, audiobooks, and music, by querying the new central `generated_media` table.
     *   The page should be constructed to show the desired sections depending on whether it's the main landing page or a view within a specific miniapp.

+5.  **Update Documentation Plan:**
+    *   Add subphase 8.2 to Phase 8, outlining the `blueprint.md` sections that will need to be updated to reflect the new UI navigation and settings configurations.

-## Phase 3: Inline Generation and Post-Generation Actions
+## Phase 3: Inline Generation and Post-Generation Actions [TODO]

 **Goal:** Implement the core user workflows for generating multimodal content directly within the forum interface.